eugenetriguba/config-file/README.md

 ```

 The exact behavior of how these new keys or sections are added are a bit
-dependent on the file format we're using.
-See the [full documentation](#Documentation) for
+dependent on the file format we're using, since every format is a little
+different in it's structure and in what it supports.
+See the
-more information there.
+[full documentation](#Documentation) for more information there.

 ### Using `delete()`